CodeYourFuture/curriculum/org-cyf-piscine/content/prep/index.md

 +++
 title = 'Prep'
-description = 'Get ready for the Piscine' layout = 'prep' emoji= '🧑🏾‍💻' menu_level = ['module']
+description = 'Check your eligibility and apply for the Piscine' layout = 'prep' emoji= '🧑🏾‍💻' menu_level = ['module']